What is a Baker cyst?

 How is a Baker cyst diagnosed?

 Your healthcare provider will ask you about your medical history and your symptoms.
-He or she will give you a physical exam, which will include a careful exam of your knee.
+They will give you a physical exam, which will include a careful exam of your knee.
 It’s important to make sure your symptoms are caused by a Baker cyst and not a tumor or a blood clot.

-If the cause of your symptoms is not clear, you may have imaging tests, such as:
+If the cause of your symptoms isn't clear, you may have imaging tests, such as:

 - Ultrasound, to view the cyst in more detail